 Do you see Paul saying "Preach the parts of the word that won't increase your tax liabilities?"
 Of course not!
-The Bible commands us to preach the truth - all of the truth, all of the time.
-The churches of this country have refused to do that for a very long time, and that is a heavy strike against them.
-God will hold pastors accountable who refused to preach the Word, and who sold out in exchange for money.
-We are to preach everything - because that is what God requires.
+The Bible commands us to preach all of the truth, all of the time.
+Some of the churches of this country have refused to do that for a long time, and that's a heavy strike against them.
+God will hold pastors accountable who refused to preach the Word and sold out in exchange for money.
+We must preach everything because that's what God requires.
+If a church is willing to sell out God in exchange for money then what does that say about its commitment to the truth?